Dev GuideAPI Reference

 .NET Framework 4.8 (Entity Framework 6)

 When an API request ran its handler chain, the platform automatically wrapped the entire chain in a single database transaction.
-It began a transaction before the first handler, ran every handler, then saved and committed at the end.
+The platform began a transaction before the first handler, ran every handler, then saved and committed at the end.
 If any handler threw an exception, the framework rolled back the whole transaction and cleared the session.

-The practical effects were:
+The practical effects were the following:

-Savemade by any handler in the chain shared one transaction, so the request was atomic as a whole. - A handler could modify entities and rely on the framework to perform a final
+• Every Save made by any handler in the chain shared one transaction, so the request was atomic as a whole.

 .NET 8.0+ (Entity Framework Core)